-As part of the ongoing development around sustainable contract management, partner organizations co-developed reporting templates that were distributed to all PCN contracted Family Physicians and Nurse Practitioners to support accountability around contract reporting and quality improvement.
-Providers were asked to share their satisfaction levels and based on the reports received at the time of writing this report, aggregated data reflects an average satisfaction levels for the month of December to be 7.8 out of a scaling of 0-10 (0 being very unsatisfied and 10 being very satisfied).
+In Summer 2020, as part of the ongoing development around sustainable contract management, partner organizations co-developed reporting templates that were distributed to all PCN contracted Family Physicians and Nurse Practitioners to support accountability around contract reporting and quality improvement.
+Since the end of 2020, contract adjustments have taken place and providers have been shared an alternative reporting mechanism through FHA - who holds the contracts.
+These current reports will be moved to optional and based on provider feedback may be adjusted moving forward.
+Providers were asked to share their satisfaction levels and based on the reports received at the time of writing this report, aggregated data reflects an average satisfaction levels for the most recent month to be 7.8 out of a scaling of 0-10 (O being very unsatisfied and 10 being very satisfied).
 Satisfaction-level trends over time are noted below since the FNW PCN inception.
-The average hours of providing direct patient care are reported and the below graph provides this month over month information
+The average hours of providing direct patient care are reported and the below graph provides this month over month information.
+Additionally, the month over month trend of net new panel size growth for both Family Physicians and Nurse Practitioners.